cos-labs/Federal-Prototype/README.md

 To run this project, you'll need to start the ember server, and the django backend.
 The ember server requires that you specify which backend to use.

 - `python $FED_PROTO/backend/manage.py runserver`
-- `export BACKEND=stage` will set the backend to the staging environment of OSF and export the variable to your environment.
-Backends are defined in `frontend/config/local.yml`.
-You may find it convenient to add this line at the end of your virtual environments `activate.sh`.
-Running the backend locally will require running OSF, Waterbutler, and CAS locally also.
+- `export BACKEND=stage`

+Backends are defined in `$FED_PROTO/frontend/config/local.yml`.
+Running the local backend will require running OSF, Waterbutler, and CAS to be running locally.

+It may be convenient to add this line at the end of the virtual environment's `activate.sh`, which would cause `BACKEND` to be set whenever the virtual environment is activated.
+Other programns that alter the environment, or resetting the environment may cause this evironment variable to be unset.

+Build and run the frontend.

-- `cd frontend && ember server`
+- `cd $FED_PROTO/frontend && ember server`

 ## Developer's Notes